Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations.md

 ## Annotations

-OCI Annotations are supported, but the OCI specification is not clear on their purpose.
-Note that the annotaitons are not exposed inside the Clear Container.
+OCI Annotations are nominally supported, but the OCI specification is not clear on their purpose.
+Note that the annotations are not exposed inside the Clear Container.

 ## Missing runtime commands